 - Check if you have set the NTFS and share permission correctly

-- Azure portal: Go to the temp VM (next to the template VM) and check the state of the extension installation.
-There should be an error message like script not found; access denied, etc.
+- Azure portal: Go to the temp VM (next to the template VM) and check the extension installation state.
+There should be an error message like script not found, access denied, etc.

 - Have you renamed the RD agent and bootloader?

 - Is the script saved correctly: ITPC-WVD-Image-Processing.ps1, not ITPC-WVD-Image-Processing.ps1.txt